HedleyBenaiges/HedleyBenaiges/README.md

 ## Objective

-My journey through education led me to develop a passion for cyber security.
+My journey through education led me to develop a passion for cyber security.....

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+TODO: Finish this

 ## Skills